Tanmay-Ubhare/Dummy/README.md

 }
 ```

 ### Fonts
 Modify fonts in `globals.css` or `tailwind.config.ts`

 ### Content
 All content can be managed through:

-- `src/lib/data.ts` for products, projects, and company info
+- `src/lib/data.ts` for projects and company info
 - Individual page components for static content

 ## 🚀 Deployment

 ### Vercel (Recommended)

 1. Push to GitHub repository
 2. Connect to Vercel
 3. Deploy automatically

 ### Other Platforms

 ```bash
 npm run build
 npm start